I’m cheating here.

 This recipe is nearly identical to the mini peach pie recipe that I shared with you guys last summer.
 And THAT peach pie recipe was basically a riff off of my apple turnover recipe.

-(The video below is of my peach pies – same concept, just a different filling)
+(The video in this post is of my peach pies – same concept, just a different filling – if you can’t eat goat cheese, try that version!).

-If you make these, I hope you love them as much as I did.
+If you make these, I hope you love them as much as I do.

 Ingredients